JetBrains/intellij-sdk-docs/topics/ui/controls/balloon.md

 ### Body

 Provide the details on the event or system state to help users decide what to do next:
-* What is the cause or trigger.
+* What is the cause or trigger?
-* What are the consequences.
+* What are the consequences?
-* What exactly is affected: files, libraries, versions, plugins, etc.
+* What exactly is affected?
+Files, libraries, versions, plugins, etc.

 Note that only the first line of the body text is visible by default.
 The rest of the message is only visible when expanded with an arrow icon.
 Make the beginning of the text most informative.